equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 ```

 ...but this should never be called for `paid` memberships
- or they should return results based on completly different
+ or maybe they should return results based on completly different
-criteria !
+criteria!

 ```ruby
 membershisps.paid.unassigned # NoMethodError !